SIV clinics and a caution

 by Had Robinson

-I recommend that all pilots attend an SIV clinic periodically.
-A pilot needs to learn how to control his glider in various situations that might occur during flight.
+I recommend that all pilots attend an SIV clinic or an equivalent of some kind periodically.
+At Southwest Airsports we include some typical SIV maneuvers in our basic P2 instruction.
+It is helpful for all pilots to learn how to control a glider in various situations that might occur during flight.
+It is a modest investment for valuable training.
 Among these are wing-tip folds, frontal collapses, and major asymmetric collapses.
-Pilots can practice wingovers, full stalls (Note: some think this is inherently dangerous to practice), extreme pitch and roll maneuvers, and reserve deployments at these clinics.
+Pilots can practice wingovers, full stalls (some instructors think this is inherently dangerous to practice), extreme pitch and roll maneuvers, and reserve deployments (always a potentially dangerous maneuver).
 In the event of a mishap, everything is safely done over the water (for the most part).

 On the down side, most newer pilots know nothing about towing at an SIV and its inherent dangers, especially lockout and drowning when operating over water.

 Reserve deployments only work if there is little or no winds aloft.
 What happens when a pilot deploys his reserve and drifts downwind in fast moving air towards a canyon?
 A busy highway?
 A mall parking lot?
 An apartment building?
 High tension lines?
 I hope the reader has some imagination of the number of things that can go terribly – and deadly – wrong at an SIV.
 How aggressive is the host?
 Some European instructors are suggesting that being over water for most maneuvers is not any safer than being over land.
 If you attend an SIV, do NOT fly a glider that has a rating greater than a low "B".
 Preferably, fly an "A" glider.
 Your chances of surviving the SIV are much greater.

 If you go to an SIV, plan in advance what you would like to do.